learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Design_Requirements.md

 ## **Introduction**

-Design requirements are expressions which outline “what” the desired product should achieve and “how” it should achieve them, corresponding to the usefulness and usability of designs.
+Design requirements are expressions which outline **“what”** the desired product should achieve and **“how”** it should achieve them, corresponding to the usefulness and usability of designs.

 The usefulness of a product is addressed by the question “Are we designing the right thing?”
 [1], which considers whether this product is needed by users.
+- This aspect focuses on ensuring that developers are creating solutions for actual pain points that users have, rather than creating solutions based on assumptions that they make about the user experience.

 The usability of a product is addressed by the question “Are we designing the thing right?”
 [1], which considers whether users are able to use the product.
+- This aspect focuses on creating products that is the most satisfactory in terms of the goals of end users.

 To achieve this goal, design requirements include specifications related to user interfaces, navigation, visual design, and additional elements which contribute to the satisfaction of end users and overall usability.
 This makes design requirements an integral part of the user experience.